odea-project/qAlgorithms/report/discussion_tests.md

 manhours needed drastically reduces the amount of measurements which can be processed as part of a routine series, while introducing a subjective bias into the type of discrepancies that would lead to the exclusion of a measurement.
-// Dieser Abschnitt ist wahrscheinlich nicht mehr relevant Additionally, such decisions are often made based on standard mixtures, which only provide limited coverage of a dataset and have the potential of masking trace compounds with very similar chromatographic behaviour and mass.

 The goal of this project is to find, describe and test different, dataset-wide properties which do not depend on knowledge regarding specific features.